Florida–Kentucky rivalry

+Men's basketball

-The Florida–Kentucky men's basketball rivalry is an annual rivalry series between the Florida Gators and the Kentucky Wildcats basketball teams.
-The two schools are permanent SEC rivals, meaning that they are scheduled to play twice a year in the SEC regular season while they rotate which four of the other 12 SEC teams they will play twice that season.
+In basketball, the two schools are permanent SEC rivals until 2024, meaning that they are scheduled to play twice a year in the SEC regular season while they rotate which four of the other 12 SEC teams they will play twice that season.
+With the additions of Oklahoma and Texas to the SEC in the 2025 season, however, the teams play once a year (or twice in the regular season as part of the 13 "rotating" SEC teams), meaning they are not considered "permanent" rivals.
 Florida and Kentucky first met in 1927, with Kentucky winning 44–36.
-The two teams have played 149 times in total, with Kentucky holding a commanding 104-40 lead in the series.
+The two teams have played 149 times in total, with Kentucky holding a commanding 104–40 lead in the series.
 Despite Kentucky's lopsided series lead, this rivalry has produced many memorable games, including several match-ups in the SEC Tournament Championship Game (the most recent of which Florida defeated Kentucky 61–60, in 2014).
-Billy Donovan's arrival to Gainesville increased the competitiveness, with the rivalry placing seventh-best in college basketball on a 2013 ranking by Bleacher Report.
+Billy Donovan's arrival to Gainesville increased the competitiveness, with the rivalry placing seventh-best in college basketball on a 2013 ranking by Bleacher Report.[2]
 In addition, the Gators also hold the distinction of being the only team to ever defeat Kentucky seven straight times.